 - 4. CSST Supplying Roof-top Equipment - (a) CSST is permitted to pass through a roof to supply roof top equipment.
-PGW code requires a condensate drip whenever piping passes from a heated space to a cold space. - (b) CSST will be permitted to run horizontally along the roof. - (c) CSST must be installed per manufacturer's specifications. - (d) PGW will still require sediment trap at each appliance. - 5.
+PGW code requires a condensate drip whenever piping passes from a heated space to a cold space. - (b) CSST will be permitted to run horizontally along the roof. - (c) CSST must be installed per manufacturer's specifications. - (d) PGW will still require sediment trap and shutoff valve at each appliance. - (e) CSST must be sleeved both horizontally and vertically. - 5.
 Connecting suspended appliances (Infrared Heaters, etc). - (a) CSST will be permitted to connect suspended appliances provided the CSST material remains higher than 7ft from the ground.

 - (b) CSST will be permitted to connect to outdoor, suspended appliances provided the exposed CSST does not exceed 3ft in length and remains at least 7ft from the ground. - 6.
 CSST jointing two (2) lengths of hard pipe. - (a) CSST is permitted to joint two (2) lengths of hard pipe.
-There is no minimum requirement regarding the length of CSST connecting the separate sections of pipe. - 7.
-CSST installed in concealed locations - (a) Job-sites or projects considered "new construction" or "total rehabs" should have their workmanship inspected prior to piping test and turn-on order.
+There is no minimum requirement regarding the length of CSST connecting the separate sections of pipe.

+7. CSST installed in concealed locations.

+(a) Job-sites or projects considered "new construction" or "total rehabs" should have their workmanship inspected prior to piping test and turn-on order.